 Our Pharmanex BioPhotonic Scanner and our current and future device products may be subject to the regulations of various health, consumer-protection and other government authorities around the world.
 These regulations vary from market to market and affect whether our products are required to be registered as medical devices, the claims that can be made with respect to these products, who can use them, and where they can be used.
-The interpretation of the line between medical devices and non-medical devices in each country is subjective and varied, as well as subject to change based on industry precedent, influence from the medical device sector, and other factors.
 Our connected devices are subject to specific testing, certification, and/or registration governing the connectivity to mobile devices.
-We have been required to register our ageLOC Galvanic Facial Spa and ageLOC Body Spa systems as medical devices in a few markets, and we also have received clearance from the FDA to market our Nu Skin Facial Spa and our Nu Skin RenuSpa iO devices for over-the-counter use.
-We have registered ageLOC Boost as a medical device in Thailand, and we are seeking medical device registration in Thailand for Nu Skin WellSpa iO.
+We have been required to register our ageLOC Galvanic Facial Spa and ageLOC Body Spa systems as medical devices in a few markets, and we also have received clearance from the FDA to market our Nu Skin Facial Spa for over-the-counter use.
+We have registered ageLOC Boost as a medical device in Thailand, and we are seeking medical device registration in the United States and Thailand for the new connected body device that we plan to begin launching during 2023.
 We have been subject to regulatory inquiries in the United States, Japan and other markets with respect to the status of the Pharmanex BioPhotonic Scanner as a non-medical device.
 Any determination that medical device clearance is required for one of our products, in a market where we currently market and sell such product as a cosmetic or non-medical device, could require us to expend significant time and resources in order to meet the additional stringent standards imposed on medical device companies or prevent us from marketing the product.

-Under applicable direct selling regulations in Mainland China, our Pharmanex BioPhotonic Scanner, ageLOC LumiSpa, ageLOC Galvanic Facial Spa, ageLOC WellSpa iO and ageLOC Body Spa systems are registered as "health care equipment" or "household appliances," which enables us to market and sell them through our direct sales channel in that market.
+Under applicable direct selling regulations in Mainland China, our Pharmanex BioPhotonic Scanner, ageLOC LumiSpa, ageLOC Galvanic Facial Spa and ageLOC Body Spa systems are registered as "health care equipment" or "household appliances," which enables us to market and sell them through our direct sales channel in that market.
 The process for registering products for the direct sales channel in Mainland China is subject to delays.
 However, this process and registration requirement do not apply to all of our sales channels in Mainland China; although our independent direct sellers are prohibited from earning commissions by selling products that are not so registered, sales by our sales employees or independent marketers are not subject to this requirement.
 Please refer to Item 1A.
 Risk Factors for more information on the regulatory risks associated with our device products.